Grocery Items Sale Witnesses Peak Ahead Of Ramazan - UrduPoint

 Grocery Items' Sale Witnesses Peak Ahead Of Ramazan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Mar, 2023 ) :As the holy month of Ramazan is approaching fast, the demand for grocery items witnessed high where retailers were seen doing brisk business and offering several promotions on various consumer goods at competitive prices to attract more customers.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Mar, 2023 ) :With the holy month of Ramazan, the demand for grocery items had witnessed high where retailers were seen doing brisk business and offering several promotions on various consumer goods at competitive prices to attract more customers.

 "Ramazan is considered one of the best sales seasons in which retailers will maintain more stock and get ready early by launching various special offers and promotions, a retailer said while talking to a private news channel.